ToJans/AMA/README.md

 * http://tojans.me

-PS: If you really want to give something in return, either provide a donation for [a non-profit that helps children with cancer](http://www.kinderkankerfonds.be/nl/Engels_34.aspx?) or get me something from my [amazon wish list](http://amzn.com/w/23NDNEFV6FMQE).
+PS: If you really want to give something in return, either provide a donation for [a non-profit that helps children with cancer](http://www.kinderkankerfonds.be/nl/Engels_34.aspx?) ([donation info here](http://www.kinderkankerfonds.be/nl/sponsoring/giften_61.aspx)) or get me something from my [amazon wish list](http://amzn.com/w/23NDNEFV6FMQE).